ElGavaOriginal/lleva-tilde/README.md

 Open the project in Android Studio and allow Gradle to synchronize the required dependencies.

 For command line builds: ./gradlew :llevatilde:assembleDebug
- * A local local.propertis file containing the Android SDK location may be required> This file is intentionally excluded from version control because it contains machine-specific configuration.
+ * A local local.properties file containing the Android SDK location may be required> This file is intentionally excluded from version control because it contains machine-specific configuration.

 ## Academic Context

-¿Lleva Tilde? was originally developed for Northeastern University's Khoury College of Computer Science CS5520: Mobile Application Development's coursework.
-Subsequently it was preparedd as a standalone portfolio project.
+¿Lleva Tilde? was originally developed for Northeastern University's Khoury College of Computer Science **CS5520: Mobile Application Development's** coursework.
+Subsequently it was prepared as a standalone portfolio project.

-The applciation reflects my broader interst in the intersection of computer science, linguistics, and second-language learning technology.
+The applciation reflects my broader interest in the intersection of **computer science, linguistics, and second-language learning technology**.

 ## Linguist Reference

-The application's discussion of Spansih accentuation rules is based on conventions published by the Real Academia Española (RAE).
+The application's discussion of Spansih accentuation rules is based on conventions published by the **Real Academia Española (RAE)**.

 _______________________________________________________________________________________________

-Developed by Ruben Salido
+# Developed by Ruben Salido